kijiproject/kiji/bento-cluster/README.md

 `bento start`.
 Note that HBase and some Hadoop functionality will not work if the container's hostname can not be resolved.

+Linux systems may use the `HOSTALIASES` environment variable in order to avoid the need for sudo: `export HOSTALIASES=~/.hosts`.
+Make sure the `HOSTALIASES` variable is set globally in your environments (shell and desktop graphical sessions) or else you might encounter problems resolving the host names created for the Bento docker container.

 ## Requirements

 #### Linux Host